yesasha/alert-selection-bookmarklet/README_OLD.md

 * Side script
 * Urlencode?
 * Should set `script.type = 'text/javascript';`?
 * Click problem. document.execCommand(‘cut’/‘copy’) was denied because it was not called from inside a short running user-generated event handler.
+Javascript protocol link is not evaluated inside short running user-generated event handler in firefox.
+* Get selection from textarea
+* Frame problem
+* Minifiers does not minify